SvenMichaelKlose/tunix/BLOG.md

 Author: Sven Michael Klose <pixel@hugbox.org>

+# 2024-10-11

+If NOT() and NOT\_NIL() would work, NIL could be a "real" object in memory even on the C64, where address 0 is in use, so NIL would only have to be on the zeropage.

-# 2024-10-10
+# 2024-10-11

-The CPU stack is overflowing thanks to deep AUTOLOADs.
+I'm in desperate need for more heap to keep things convenient on CBMs.
+Fun facts on the VIC:

+* The maximum code window we can sacrifice is 8K.
+* We'd like to just sacrifice 3K on Ultimems.
+* cc65 library code is 5.5K
+* simpleio is ~2.5K (should be in a kernel driver)
+* Evaluator is a bit more than 4K.
+* Built-ins are about 8K.
+* Rest of interpreter is about 8K.

+I wouldn't know how to split up eval0() into 4K chunks.

 # 2024-10-08

 I've added a buffer to the stacks so they won't trash the rest of the program on overflows which are only checks once per EVAL.
 I'm bad at debugging this shit.

 # 2024-10-07

 I've been banging together an 6502-CPU opcode assembler to get away from homoeostasis while trying to fix I/O.  eof() has to be delayed with the CBM KERNAL.
 The idea to was to write a bytecompiler for fox ache!

 Halfway through writing a char number tree based tokenizer I realized that an assembler wouldn't need a tokenizer at all.
 Let's take this real-world example, showing how READ would change only few lines:

 ~~~asm
 cons?ax: